golangci/golangci-lint-action/README.md

 The action was implemented with performance in mind:

-1. We cache data by [@actions/cache](https://github.com/actions/toolkit/tree/master/packages/cache) between builds: golangci-lint analysis cache.
+1. We cache data from golangci-lint analysis between builds by using [@actions/cache](https://github.com/actions/toolkit/tree/master/packages/cache).
 2. We don't use Docker because image pulling is slow.
 3. We do as much as we can in parallel, e.g. we download cache, and golangci-lint binary in parallel.